Nics-Github/SDS192/readme.md

-# MTH 190
+# SDS 192

-Source code to generate the course webpage for Holyoke Community College HCC 190: Introduction to Data Science <https://nics-github.github.io/MTH_190/>.
+Source code to generate the course webpage for Smith College: Introduction to Data Science <https://nics-github.github.io/SDS192/>.
 Most of the content is in either:

 -   `_quarto.yml`: Set theme of webpage along with links in navigational bar.
 -   `index.qmd`: A single Moodle-style page that lists all announcements and lectures notes in reverse-chronological order.